JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/run/ideal_cases/3D_ideal_surface/3D_ideal_surface.rst

             50.0    288.15  0.0
          29900.0    390.68  0.0

-Once you have put these namelist in the :file:`PRE_IDEA1.nam` file, you can launch :ref:`prep_ideal_case` program in the same directory as the :file:`PRE_IDEA1.nam` file (execution takes approximately 2 s):
+Once you have put these namelist in the :file:`PRE_IDEA1.nam` file, you can launch :ref:`prep_ideal_case` program in the same directory as the :file:`PRE_IDEA1.nam` file (execution takes less than 3 s):

 .. code-block:: bash
    :substitutions: